Dominic Smith Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.49 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.49).

+- Rockies pitchers combine to give up 141 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The Rockies will look to Bird (2-1) in his third start of the season.
+- Lambert (2-1) takes the mound for the Rockies to make his third start of the season.

-- In his last time out -- in relief on Saturday -- the righty threw one scoreless inning against the Miami Marlins while surrendering two hits.
+- The righty last pitched on Friday against the Miami Marlins, when he went five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.